Software

 Distributions #

-• Arch Linux - Great if you want to experiment with Linux and like to tinker with stuff.
+• Arch Linux - Great if you want to experiment with Linux and rice your desktop.
 Also so you can say: 'I have Arch, btw'

 Desktop #

-• Hyprland - Dynamic tiling window manager for Wayland with the good looks
+• Hyprland - Dynamic tiling Wayland compositor with the good looks

 • Waybar - Status bar for Wayland